codefuse-ai/codefuse-repoagent/README.md

 ## 👨‍💻‍ Contributions

-CoFA enforces a series of pre-commit checks that our contributors should follow:
+CoFA enforces a series of pre-commit checks that our contributors should follow.
+Before contributing to this project, developers are required to install our checkers:

 ```shell
 pre-commit install  # install pre-commit itself
 pre-commit install-hooks  # install our pre-commit checkers
 ```

+Below are checkers/hooks we have enabled:
++ Python: We use Ruff's lint and format the code; check [all rules](https://docs.astral.sh/ruff/rules/) if your commits fail.